backdrop/backdrop/core/themes/README.txt

 This directory is reserved for core theme files.
-Custom or contributed themes should be placed in their own subdirectory of the sites/all/themes directory.
+Custom or contributed themes should be placed in their own directory of the /themes directory.
 For multisite installations, they can also be placed in a subdirectory under /sites/{sitename}/themes/, where {sitename} is the name of your site (e.g., www.example.com).
 This will allow you to more easily update Drupal core files.